 Some of the less well-known animal groups include:

 - Arrow worms (Chaetognatha) - There are about 120 species of arrow worms alive today.
-Members of this group are predatory marine worms, some of which attached to surfaces such as rocks.
+Members of this group are predatory marine worms, some of which attach themselves to surfaces such as rocks.
 Arrow worms are present in all marine waters including shallow coastal waters to the deep sea.
 They are found in all climate regions from the tropics to the polar regions.

 - Comb jellies (Ctenophora) - There are about 80 species of comb jellies alive today.
-Members of this group have combs, groups of cilia used for swimming.
+Members of this group have combs—groups of cilia used for swimming.
 Most comb jellies are predators that feed on plankton.

 - Gordian worms (Nematomorpha) - There are about 325 species of gordian worms alive today.
 Members of this group are, during the larval stage, parasitoid animals whose hosts include beetles, cockroaches, and crustaceans.
 As adults, gordian worms do not require a host to survive.

 - Mud worms (Gnathostomulida) - There are about 80 species of mud worms alive today.
-Members of this group are small marine animals that live in shallow coastal waters where the burrow in the sand and mud.
+Members of this group are small marine animals that live in shallow coastal waters where they burrow in the sand and mud.
 Mud worms can survive in low-oxygen environments.

 - Placozoa (Placozoa) - There is one species of placazoa alive today, Trichoplax adhaerens.
-Placazoa are the simplest form of non-parasitic multi-celluar animals alive today.
+Placazoa are the simplest form of non-parasitic multi-cellular animals alive today.
 Placazoa are tiny marine animals that have a flat body that consists of an epithelium that encloses a layer of stellate cells.

 - Priapulans (Priapula) - There are 18 species of priapulids alive today.
 Members of this group are marine worms that live in the in the mud sediments in shallow waters up to 300 feet deep.